pohlm01/master-thesis/presentation.typ

 )}
 #speaker-note[
   - Smaller because of encoding and metadata
-  - Smaller because of less signatures
+  - Smaller because of fewer signatures
-  - CPU costs are analyzed closer in the thesis
+  - CPU costs are analyzed closely in the thesis
   - Revocation is very hard
   \
   - Required as a fallback